⚠️ We are currently updating our 2021/22 tax guidance across the website

 If you are a Scottish taxpayer, or if you are a Welsh taxpayer, you pay tax according to UK rates and bands on your dividend income.
 For more information on how the dividend allowance works for Scottish and Welsh taxpayers, see below.

 Please note that income that is within your dividend allowance is counted as taxable income (albeit taxable at 0%) and so counts towards your basic or higher rate limits and may therefore affect the amount of PSA that you are entitled to and the rate of tax you pay on dividend income that exceeds your allowance (see What tax rates apply to me? for more information).
+This is shown in the example of Serenna.

 In addition, because the income is still counted as taxable income (albeit taxable at 0%) it is counted as income for tax credit purposes.
 For universal credit, dividend income is ignored and your shares are treated as capital.
 If you have total capital in excess of a certain threshold, you are deemed to have ‘tariff’ income.
 Please see our page on universal credit for more information.